-DATE: March 22, 2022
+DATE: January 17, 2023

-SUBJ: Final text of proposed Faculty Manual amendments (Spring 2022)
+SUBJ: Truly final text of proposed Faculty Manual amendments (Spring 2023)

 On February 15, 2022, I presented nine amendments (two with sub-parts) proposed by the Joint Faculty Senate/Provost Committee on The Faculty Manual to the Faculty Senate.
 Following the Senate meeting, Senate President Terry Tomazic emailed a message to all faculty inviting their feedback via two open fora and a Qualtrics form.